HEASARC/sciserver_cookbooks/data-find-download.md

 ## 3. Finding and Downloading the data
 This part assumes we know the ID of the VO service.
 Generally these are of the form: `ivo://nasa.heasarc/{table_name}`.

+If you don't know the name of the table, you can search the VO registry, as illustrated in the [data access notebook](data-access.md).

 ### 3.1 The Search Serivce
 First, we create a cone search service: